thetu2/6889_project/README.md

 Obtained movie rating considering followers, age, and timestamp; <br>
 Displayed real-time sentiment score based on pyspark using weighting and averaging.<br>

+Usage:
+---
+1. Fill consumer_key = "your consumer key here", consumer_secret = "your consumer key secret here", access_token = "your access token here", access_token_secret = "your access token secret here", bearer_token = "your bearer token here" in data.py and stream.py.
+Authorization keys in the examples are masked for privacy.<br>
+2. Sign in/up a mongodb platform.<br>
+3. Run stream.py to get real time streaming tweet using tweepy.
+Run sentiment.py to get scores based on these tweets.
+Run display.py to see the real time trends.<br>

 Directory：
 ---
 ```./